Domestic violence: criminal justice system ‘not suitable for purpose’, says Coroner

 Ms Kerr looked not only at incidents but at crime harm, with Alice Springs the tragic hotspot, reporting 22.7% of the total incidents over a five year period to December 2014, but with 33.4% of the crime harm.

-In Alice Springs harm more than doubled when alcohol was involved, as it did in Tennant Creek and Darwin, while less so elsewhere (underling the availability of alcohol as an issue).
+In Alice Springs harm more than doubled when alcohol was involved, as it did in Tennant Creek and Darwin, while less so elsewhere (underlining the availability of alcohol as an issue).

 What can be done?

-Judge Cavanagh outlines improvements in policing – body worn cameras, for example, which are already being rolled out – and in court processes, where domestic violence matters should be given priority so that they are dealt with more quickly.
+Judge Cavanagh outlines improvements in policing – body worn cameras, for example, which are already being rolled out (but would require legislation to allow the recordings to be used as evidence) – and in court processes, where domestic violence matters should be given priority so that they are dealt with more quickly.

 He also outlines the “Plan B” recommendations of Ms Kerr.
-Her research demonstrated that Aboriginal couples tend to stay together through episodes of violence, and despite arrest and DVOs being put in place.
+Her research demonstrated that Aboriginal couples tend to stay together through episodes of violence and despite arrest and DVOs being put in place.
 She wants alternatives to be considered, allowing family and community to take responsibility for preventing violence, citing models that have been trialled elsewhere.

 Says Judge Cavanagh: “Such models need to be appropriately considered and any trial properly resourced.
 Strengthening Aboriginal communities would seem a necessary starting point and the alternate models would be likely to assist in that endeavour.”

 On alcohol, despite all the attention the issue gets, he says the supply, particularly of takeaway alcohol, and its contribution to “horrendous levels of violence” has not “in any real sense, been confronted over the decades”.
-He reties his call for an “independent expert inquiry into responses to alcohol misuse” in the NT.
+He reiterates his call for an “independent expert inquiry into responses to alcohol misuse” in the NT.

 Given the youthful Aboriginal population – 38% under 15 years of age, compared to 19% in the non-Aboriginal population – it is feared that, without significant change, the future rates of domestic violence will only increase.
 Police stats from the last financial year reported 33 offenders in the age bracket 8-14 years, jumping to 628 for 15-19 years, doubling for 20-24 years, and not dropping significantly until the 45-49 year bracket.